Please rate topic.

 Average 4.0 of 44 Ratings

 A 35 year-old female presents after prolonged extrication from a motor vehicle collision complaining of severe pelvic pain.
 Physical examination reveals diminished perianal sensation.
 She is otherwise neurologically intact.
 Figures A through D are radiographs and representative CT cuts of her injury.
-Which of the following nerve roots has likely been injured?
+Which of the following nerve roots has likely been injured by the acute trauma?

 Select Answer to see Preferred Response